 Changing Habits – The site gives you a ton of different approaches to living healthier and feeling better about yourself.
 From a variety of diet plans to fitness regimens that anyone can pull off, you will find everything you need to get started on creating a better you.

 Paleo Grubs – The mandate of this site is simple- provide great paleo recipes with interesting commentary on each dish.
 But this approach helps paleo enthusiasts determine if the dish will be right for them long before they take a bite.

-Primal Grill – Steven Raichlen’s Primal Grill offers up explanatory DVDs to give you unrivalled instruction on how to prepare paleo meals.
-The show captured on the DVDs is means to both inform its viewer and delight them with masterful paleo cooking.
+Primal Grill – Steven Raichlen’s Primal Grill offers up explanatory DVDs to give you unrivaled instructions on how to prepare paleo meals.
+The show captured on the DVDs is meant to both inform its viewer and delight them with masterful paleo cooking.

 Primal Body Primal Mind – Norah Gedgaudas is the author of Primal Body, Primal Mind, which takes a holistic approach to the paleo lifestyle.
 Beyond just healthy eating tips, her blog also contains fitness and wellbeing information that is sure to help any paleo enthusiast get started on the right path.